shazahmad/computePlusPlus/lab0_intrigue.md

 ```

 ## Results
  From the host application console output it is clear that FPGA accelerated kernel can out perform CPU only implementation by a factor of 68x.
 It is large gain in terms of performance over CPU.
 Following labs will illustrate how it allows to process more than 3 HD video channels with 1080p resolution in parallel.
-Next labs will describe how it is possible to achieve such performance gain by building a kernel modeled in software(c++) and host application written in C++.
-The host application is written in C++ and it uses OpenCL APIs, which can effectively unleash the compute power of this custom built hardware kernel.
+It will be described how it is possible to achieve such performance gain by building a kernel modeled in software(c++) and host application which is also written in C++.
+The host application uses OpenCL APIs and Xilinx Runtime(XRT) Underneath of it.
+Host application demonstrates how to effectively unleash the compute power of this custom built hardware kernel.

 ---------------------------------------